 Donald Philip "Thumbtack" Garcia

+Donald was loved and will be greatly missed by his family and friends.
+He had a quick wit about him and a real mellow practical outlook on life.
+He loved playing ping pong and taking care of his fruit trees.

+Donald served in the Army from 1972-1979, while also being in the reserves.
+He worked for the Naval Weapons Station Fallbrook Annex, as a bomb technician, for civil service, for 20 years.

-Funeral services will be held at 10 a.m., Thursday Jan.
+Funeral services were held Thursday Jan.
 6 at the Pala Cemetery, in Pala.
-For more information, visit https://www.berry-bellandhall.com/.
+The family received friends Wednesday, Jan.
+5 at Berry Bell and Hall Mortuary, 333 N Vine St., Fallbrook.

 Reader Comments(0)